circleci/circleci-docs/jekyll/_cci1/getting-started.md

 ### I can't find my project to add

 If you're not seeing a project you'd like to build and it's not currently building on CircleCI, you should check your org in the top left corner of the CircleCI UI.
-For instance, if the top left shows your user `myUser`, only Github projects belonging to `myUser` will be available under `Add Projects`.
-If you want to build the Github project `myOrg/orgProject`, you would have to change your org on the UI to `myOrg`.
+For instance, if the top left shows your user `my-user`, only GitHub projects belonging to `my-user` will be available under `Add Projects`.
+If you want to build the GitHub project `your-org/project`, you would have to change your org on the UI to `your-org`.